+The probability of a cutoff occurring is based on expert elicitation, and a joint probability model using hydrologic frequencies developed by SWL Hydrology and Hydraulics engineers (SWL H&H).
+The expert panel consisted of seven scientists and engineers with exceptional knowledge of the project area and considerable expertise in their respective fields (Attachment A at the end of this document provides a biographical sketch for panel members).
 Panel members provided their estimates (i.e., educated best guess) of the probability of a cutoff occurring given a predetermined set of hydrologic conditions for the Arkansas and White rivers.
-Specially, the panel applied expert judgment to determine the probability given different combinations of head differentials between the two rivers, and the duration of each head differential represented by the expression P(B|H&D) where:
+Specially, the panel applied expert judgment to determine the probability given differential represented by the expression P(B|H&D) where: